Water Well Drilling in Jesup, GA

 Yes.
 Georgia law requires a well construction permit from the Georgia Environmental Protection Division (EPD) before drilling any new water well.
 The permit identifies the well location, intended use, and construction method.
 Jesup Well prepares and submits the permit application on your behalf.
 Drilling without a permit is illegal and can result in the well being ordered plugged at the owner's expense.

-How long does it take to drill a residential well in Wayne County?
+How long does it take to drill a well?

 Most residential wells in Wayne County can be drilled and cased in one to two days once the permit is issued.
 The full process — permit approval, drilling, pump installation, and testing — typically takes two to four weeks from initial contact to a functioning system.
 Georgia EPD permit review is usually the longest step in the timeline.